TanviCodeLife/UrbanFarmer/README.md

 A native application for iOS and Android users.
 Urban Farmer helps small scale growers manage their inventory and customer sales.

-Hosted on App Store and Google Play Store
+Hosted on Apple Store and Google Play Store

 ![project](src/img/projectDemo.png)